 Historical background

-The need for a domain of ecology that integrates human society with the natural environment for the mutual benefit of both has always been present; though, perhaps more today than ever before.
-A need for ecology to be more prescriptive rather than descriptive lead to the development of the field of ecological engineering around 40 years ago, with rapid acceleration in the last 15 years (Mitsch 2012).
-Often regarded as the founding father of the field, Howard T. Odum has been credited with coining the term ecological engineering in the ’60s (H. T. Odum 1962).
+The need for a domain of ecology that integrates human society with the natural environment for the mutual benefit of both has always been present; though, perhaps more today than ever before because of anthrogenic pressures on natural systems?.
+A need for ecology to be more prescriptive rather than descriptive lead to the development of the field of ecological engineering around 40 years ago with rapid acceleration in the extent of publications in the last 15 years (Mitsch 2012).
+Often regarded as the founder of the field, Howard T. Odum has been credited with coining the term ecological engineering in the ’60s (H. T. Odum 1962).
 Odum highlighted the field as, “the study and practice of solving problems with technological designs” (H. T. Odum and Odum 2003).
 He placed great emphasis on defining the practice as a union between the economy of society to the environment, “by fitting environmental technology with ecosystem self-design for maximum performance” (H. T. Odum and Odum 2003; E. P. Odum 1989).
 In fact, harnessing the self-organization properties of natural systems is a critical component of ecological engineering (H. T. Odum 1983; Mitsch 1996).
-There is no doubting Odum’s contribution to the field though we must acknowledge that around the same period Shijun Ma was developing similar ideas on the opposite side of the world.
+Define self-organizing..
+There is no doubting - revise Odum’s contribution to the field though we must acknowledge that around the same period Shijun Ma was developing similar ideas on the opposite side of the world review too chatty.
 In his 1985 paper, he discusses similar ideas that can be summarized into two basic functions of the community dynamics: 1) the general eco-balance resulting from the harmonization of well-coordinated structure with functions in the ecosystem, and 2) the transformation, decomposition, concentration, and regeneration of substances based on multi-layer trophic structures (Kangas 2004).
-Given his contribution to the field, he has been referred to as the “father of ecological engineering in China.”
-(Mitsch and Jørgensen 2004).
-Efforts by Odum, Ma, and others gave way to the establishment of the journal of Ecological Engineering around 1992 (Mitsch 1998).
-Various principles, corollaries, and basic concepts have been developed for the field; however, I believe they can summed up into three main categories including energy signature, self-organization, and preadaptation (Kangas 2004; Mitsch and Jørgensen 2004; H. T. Odum and Odum 2003; Mitsch 1998).
-These concepts will be discussed in detail later on in this review, following an introduction to the field.
+Sentence - what does all this mean?
+Given his contribution to the field, he has been referred to as the “father of ecological engineering in China” (Mitsch and Jørgensen 2004).
+Efforts by Odum, Ma, and others founded? the journal of Ecological Engineering in 1992 (Mitsch 1998).
+Various principles, corollaries, and basic concepts have been developed for the field; however, I propose that there are three main categories including energy signature, self-organization, and preadaptation (Kangas 2004; Mitsch and Jørgensen 2004; H. T. Odum and Odum 2003; Mitsch 1998).
+Degfine each super briefly here?
+Or you think ok These concepts will be discussed in detail later on in this review, following an introduction to the field.

+So this paragraph is setting the stage and some history of the field - give it another whirl to make punchiness and clarity more evident - if new to the field, easy to get lost with terms and jargon - also still not sure what the field does at the end of the paragraph.

 A closer look at defining ecological engineering